phausamann/sklearn-xarray/README.md

 user to apply scikit-learn estimators to xarray types without losing their labels.

-## Features

-The package also contains wrappers that allow for groupwise application of preprocessing steps and for estimators to change the number of samples as well as a variety of new transformers that work on xarray types.

 ## Installation
     $ git clone https://github.com/phausamann/sklearn-xarray.git
     $ cd sklearn-xarray